edgeimpulse/expert-projects/gunshot-audio-classification.md

 ### Training

-After preparing the dataset, we need to [design an impulse](https://docs.edgeimpulse.com/docs/edge-impulse-studio/impulse-design).
-The Edge Iimpulse documentation explains the impulse design in great detail so please check out their documentation page to learn about impulse design.
+After preparing the dataset, we need to [design an Impulse](https://docs.edgeimpulse.com/docs/edge-impulse-studio/impulse-design).
+The Edge Impulse documentation explains the Impulse design in great detail so please check out their documentation page to learn about Impulse design.

 ![Impulse Design](.gitbook/assets/gunshot-audio-classification/training.jpg)